-According to Bersin by Deloitte 2015's report, today’s employee has less than 1% of the working week to dedicate to learning.
+According to Bersin by Deloitte, today’s employee has less than 1% of the working week to dedicate to learning.
 This means, if you want to grab their attention and keep them hooked, you'll have to give them access to short, just-in-time information.

 This will help you create more engaged employees because:

-- Adult learners like to be in charge of their lives.
-Learning at the moment of need gives them this feeling of being in control.
+- Empowerment: Adult learners like to be in charge of their lives.
+Learning in the moment of need gives them this feeling of being in control.